foss2serve/github-workflow-activity/README.md

 Participants will be able to ...

 - Use a common workflow to contribute code to a project on GitHub
+  - Prepare a fork and local repository to contribute changes to upstream project on GitHub
     - Fork a project on GitHub
-- Clone a repository on GitHub to local machine
+    - Clone a local repository from a remote repository
-- Create a remote in a repository to reference another repository
+    - Create a remote in local repository to a remote repository
+  - Prepare a branch to work on a feature or bug
-- Create a branch
+    - Create a local branch
-- Push a branch
+    - Push a local branch to a remote
-- Issue a pull-request
+  - Issue a pull-request on GitHub
-- Update an open pull-request
+  - Update repository with changes from upstream
-- Synchronize a fork (and local repository) with original project
+    - Fetch upstream changes into local repository
-- Rebase a branch on top of another
+    - Rebase feature branch onto upstream development branch
     - Resolve conflicts
+  - Push changes to remote
+  - Force push changes to remote
   - Squash commits
-- Delete a branch in a local repository
-- Delete a branch in a remote repository
-- As a maintainer, accept a pull-request
-- As a maintainer, request additional changes on a pull request

 ## Getting Started